STOP Fire video

 Buying and Disposal

-- If buying an e-bike conversion kit, check that it complies with British or European standards.
+- If buying an e-bike conversion kit, check that it complies with the required safety standards.

 - Register your product with the manufacturer to validate any warranties – batteries are usually included in warranties.
 Registering makes it easier for manufacturers to contact you in the event of safety or recall information.